dogsbodytech/pi-display/README.md

-# Create a Raspberry Pi Display on Raspbian Debian using Jessie and the Epiphany browser
+# Create a Raspberry Pi Display on Raspbian Debian using Jessie and the Chromium browser

-We had an issue with a lot of other Raspberry Pi based displays/kiosks as they tended to use the Chromium browser which is very old on arm and doesn't currently support the latest SSL protocols.
+We use this for [our office Warboard](https://github.com/dogsbodytech/warboard) which is not only locked down to certain IP addresses but also uses the latest SSl protocols and ciphers.
+The stock chromium on Raspberry Pi wasn't up to date (v22 when the current version is v51) and didn't support the latest security protocols.

+This repo used to use the epiphany browser instead which was more up to date (nut not as stable).
+Now (28 Sep 2016) the Raspberry Pi team have [released PIXEL](https://www.raspberrypi.org/blog/introducing-pixel/) which includes a *much* more up to date version of the Chromium browser

-This install also downloads and compiles the latest cec-client that allows you to cron turning the TV on and off each day via cron.
+This install also downloads and compiles the latest cec-client that allows you to turn the TV on and off each day via cron.

 ## Installation ##